 Design becomes a lot more complicated when headless implementations are considered.
 In a nutshell, “headless” means you can separate the back- and front-end functions of a CMS to create, manage, and deliver more unique user experiences to more devices.
 For Magento merchants, the application’s API makes implementation a relatively simple process.
 Several Magento sites already use headless architectures to deliver unique user experiences.

 With WooCommerce already being a plugin, it doesn’t make much sense to use it in a headless implementation.
 Instead, it may make more sense for merchants looking towards headless WordPress to opt for something like BigCommerce.

 WooCommerce vs. Magento: Look and Feel

 WooCommerce, with its vast library of themes, offers a more significant number of templates than Magento.
 And many of the best WooCommerce themes don’t require any additional plugins.
 Yet, it’s a draw when it comes to design.
 Both platforms offer an expansive API, provide you with the ability to design a unique storefront, and provide extensive feature sets capable of integrating with your designs.

 If you’re getting started with your first store or looking for ease of use, we recommend using WooCommerce and taking advantage of its themes and templates.
 If you’re a medium-sized store, however, deciding between WooCommerce vs. Magento will be a decision made around more than just design.

 Extensions and Plugins

 While an application needs great out-of-the-box functionality, it’s also essential to expand and customize it with plugins or extensions.
 Today, almost all CMSs offer plugins or extensions in one form or another.
 WooCommerce and Magento are no exception.

 In terms of numbers, WooCommerce wins due to having access to the WordPress 50,000+ plugin library, including WooCommerce sales plugins, analytics extensions, and much more.
-Chances are, with a selection that large, the functionality you’re looking for is already there.
+With a wide array of plugin types, users can effortlessly enhance their store's capabilities.